 Audi e-tron Sportback interior, dashboard & comfort

 Quality inside the e-tron Sportback is exemplary.
-Nothing rattles, nothing shakes and the fully digital dashboard looks and feels absolutely first-rate.
+Nothing rattles, nothing shakes and the digital dashboard looks and feels absolutely first-rate.
 Audi has stuffed its first electric car with technology and most of it works seamlessly – fitting into your daily duties without fuss.

 This can’t be said of the e-tron Sportback's digital door mirrors, however.
-While you do get used to them eventually, if you ever find yourself hopping in and out of different cars, you’ll require extensive (and effective) re-calibration of your brain to ensure safe operation.
+While you do get used to them eventually, if you ever find yourself hopping in and out of different cars, you’ll need extensive (and effective) recalibration of your brain to ensure safe operation.
 We think they’re a bit of a gimmick; the car is a quiet and refined place to spend time even with the bulkier, conventional door mirrors.

 Audi e-tron Sportback dashboard